Last Updated on November 30, 2023

 Many parents who have a child with type 1 diabetes will discover that obtaining life insurance will be a challenge.
 We’ll be the first to tell you that there are life insurance options for diabetic children, but your choices in companies and plans will be limited.
 Life insurance companies are going to view young children with juvenile diabetes as a very high risk.
 We do not agree with this view, but at this point in time it’s simply the reality of the situation.

 Life insurance is often thought of as a means for covering costly funeral expenses in the event of a loved one’s untimely death.
+Or many parents may wish to have an insurance policy to accumulate cash value as an asset based policy.
 While this is certainly one benefit that accompanies the investment of purchasing life insurance, there are many other benefits of holding a life insurance policy that you, or your child, can take advantage of while living.
 Life insurance for children with diabetes is something that is highly overlooked.

 Coverage Despite an Uncertain Future

 Even a healthy child is at risk for developing a chronic illness – there is no way to know whether your child’s health will remain the same or decline as they progress through life.

 For a child who has already been diagnosed with a health condition like diabetes, the potential risk for developing further health complications as a result of the original diagnosis is amplified.
 For children with diabetes life insurance are the best for them.

 By purchasing a life insurance policy for your child while they are young and primarily healthy, you are guaranteeing that they will be able to sustain coverage regardless of their health declining later in life.

 Parents, grandparents and/or legal guardians can all purchase a life insurance policy on a child.
 As long as there’s an insurable interest, coverage can be purchased without any hassle.
 Best of all, you can live in different states and still find affordable life insurance options.